By Ingrid Melander and Tim Hepher

 As of 5:00 PM EDT (21:00 GMT), United had cancelled 11 flights and delayed 216, or 9 percent of its operation, according to flight tracking website FlightAware.com.

 The large size of global airlines and their need to automate systems to be reliable mean recovering from glitches will almost always take some time, despite investment and redundancies, said Bob Edwards, United's former chief information officer until 2014.

-This is the third computer glitch recently to hit United's owner United Continental Holdings Inc and the latest in a series of problems that have tested airlines' reliance on aging technology.
+This is the third computer glitch recently to hit United's owner United Continental Holdings Inc (UAL.N) and the latest in a series of problems that have tested airlines' reliance on ageing technology.

 This has prompted some experts to question whether the airline industry has invested enough in technology infrastructure, given new profits from baggage and cancellation fees.

 On June 2, 2015 software needed to dispatch United's flight plan briefly lost functionality.

 In July 2015, the same airline's flights were disrupted after a computer problem blocked access to reservations records.

 This August, Delta Air Lines Inc (DAL.N) cancelled thousands of flights and delayed many others after a power outage hit its computer systems.

 And in September, a system-wide computer problem at British Airways (ICAG.L) caused significant delays.